 That’s all just available via the low price plan that Microsoft offers.
 Where things get even better is if you upgrade to Office365 Business Premium.
 For $12.50 per user per month, you get the same amount of cloud storage but you also have access to major Office applications including Outlook, Word, Excel, PowerPoint, OneNote, Access, and Publisher.
 There’s also email hosting included with a 50GB mailbox, along with custom email domain addresses if you want.

-Each license covers 5 PCs or Macs, 5 phones, and 5 tablets per user.
+Each license covers five PCs or Macs, five phones, and five tablets per user.
 There’s also support for video conferencing meetings for up to 250 people.

-Cloud storage-wise – that package might not be the largest, but it does make for a compelling all-in-one deal that should suit the vast majority of users.
-If unlimited cloud storage is vital, you can always switch over to a plan that costs $10 per user per month for unlimited storage but offers no access to Office applications.
+Cloud storage-wise – the package might not be the largest out there, but its wealth of other features makes it a compelling all-in-one deal that should suit the vast majority of users.
+If unlimited cloud storage is vital, you can always switch over to a plan that costs $10 per user per month for unlimited storage but – like the $5 deal – it offers no access to Office applications.

 A significant name in the cloud storage world, Box for Business is just as good for small businesses as it is for personal use.

 If your team is particularly small, then the Starter package at $5 per user per month is ideal.
 It offers 100GB of storage with a 2GB file upload limit.
-A minimum of 3 users need to be signed up with a maximum of 10 possible.
-For the price, you get mobile access, as well as details about version history, two-factor authentication, and the ability to access files from your desktop.
+A minimum of three users need to be signed up, with a maximum of 10 possible before needing to upgrade to another plan.
+For the price, you get mobile access, as well as details on version history, two-factor authentication, and the ability to access files from your desktop.

 Upgrade to the Business plan for $15 per user per month, and the features get even better.
 There’s unlimited storage, as well as an unlimited number of users, with a 5GB file upload limit.
 There’s also advanced user and security reporting, data loss prevention, plus Active Directory and Single Sign-On integration.
-Custom branding is also an option here.
+Custom branding is also an option here if you like to use your company logo wherever possible.

-In both cases, there’s the option for Office 365 integration, but much like Dropbox, there’s no direct online editing available.
+In both cases, there’s the option for Office 365 integration, but much like Dropbox, there’s no direct online editing available, and its upload limit isn’t as high as Microsoft OneDrive for Business’s.

 Still, Box for Business is an advanced package for small businesses that offers plenty of features while still being simple enough for the majority of users to adjust to in no time.